mortenivar/Jed-modes/README.rust.txt

 <enter>         - indents the current line and puts editing point in an indented
                   position on the new line.

+<tab>           - will indent the current line.
+If a region is visibly marked, that
+                  whole region will be indented.

 <ctrl>-c f      - format buffer with the rustfmt program.

 <ctrl>-c o      - edit options to the rustc compiler.

-<ctrl>-c p      - create new cargo project
+<ctrl>-c E      - execute cargo command

 <ctrl>-c L      - load existing cargo project

-<ctrl>-c a      - add crate

-<ctrl>-c r      - build release

-<tab>           - will indent the current line.
-If a region is visibly marked, that
-                  whole region will be indented.

-<f7>            - cargo check.
+<F7>            - cargo check.

-<f8>            - cargo run
+<F8>            - cargo run.
+This also works with programs that require user
+                  interaction.

-<F9>            - compile buffer with rustc
+<F9>            - compile buffer with rustc and show possible output.
+                  This also works with programs that require user interaction.

 <Shift>-<F10>   - pop up quick access menu with function definitions.